mapsync/irvine-advisory2/site/content/post/boil-water-advisory-1.md

   and between 216 Broadway to 266 Broadway.
 image: /img/download.jpg
 ---
-Irvine Municipal Utilities customers who live on South Madison Ave., Evergreen Drive, Cardinal Court, Armor Street, North Lilly Avenue, and Customers who live on and between 216 Broadway to 266 Broadway will  need to boil water used for consumption until further notice.
-Please advise neighbors who live in these areas who don't have social media of this advisory.
+Irvine Municipal Utilities customers who live on the above list streets will need to boil any water for consumption until further notice.
+If you know someone who lives on these streets who you think may not have social media or other means to receive this notice please advise them.
 For more information about boil water advisories go to www.imuwater.com.
+We apologize for this inconvenience.